protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

 is 2GB.

 In Protoscope, this is written as `2:LEN 7 "testing"`.
-However, it can be incovenient to repeat the length of the string (which, in Protoscope text, is already quote-delimited).
+However, it can be inconvenient to repeat the length of the string (which, in Protoscope text, is already quote-delimited).
 Wrapping Protoscope content in braces will generate a length prefix for it: `{"testing"}` is a shorthand for `7 "testing"`. `{}` is always inferred by fields to be a `LEN` record, so we can write this record